-TM3055Basic Christian Doctrine and The Holy Spirit5 creditsThis course reflects on the major tenets of the Christian faith, considering theirbiblical basis and present relevance to life.
-Topics studied include God, revelation,angels, humanity, sin, Christ, salvation, the church, sacraments and the future.
-Dueto the traditional neglect of the doctrine of the Holy Spirit and its relevance inChristianity today it will receive more detailed attention.
+This course reflects on the major tenets of the Christian faith, considering their biblical basis and present relevance to life.
+Topics studied include God, revelation, angels, humanity, sin, Christ, salvation, the church, sacraments and the future.
+Due to the traditional neglect of the doctrine of the Holy Spirit and its relevance in Christianity today it will receive more detailed attention.
 This will include biblical and historical background as well as contemporary issues of religious experience such as "Spirit-baptism" and charismatic gifts.
 Meets General Education requirement.